Zlika/theodore/README.md

 This is a [libretro](https://github.com/libretro) core for emulation of the [Thomson TO8/TO8D computers](https://en.wikipedia.org/wiki/Thomson_TO8).
 It is based on Daniel Coulom's [DCTO8D](http://dcto8.free.fr/) emulator.

+### How to install

+[Install RetroArch](http://www.retroarch.com/?page=platforms), then start RetroArch and download the "theodore" core using the "Core Updater" feature.

 ### How to compile

 On Linux (and most other platforms):